omega-gg/vox/doc/money.md

 - A VideoTag that links to premium content behind a paywall on your own website.
 - An interactive video shop that lets you video click on items that you want to purchase.
 - An interactive movie that lets you purchase the extended version at the end.
+- A high resolution downloadable version of your interactive content behind a paywall.

 Given the nature of the VBML, it's very easy for a content creator to inject a pre-roll or a mid-rool of any kind, just refer to our documentation about [tracks](https://omega.gg/VBML/track).